-The Service League of San Mateo County has provided transitional housing opportunities for over two decades through our Hope House program.
-We have two homes for women, and three homes for men.
-We ensure a safe, clean and nurturing environment for all our residents in homes located in residential settings throughout Redwood City.
-Our transitional program is affordable and gives residents an opportunity to get back on their feet and work towards their goals.
-Our homes are free of alcohol and other drugs.
-Case management services are part of the transitional housing program, and peer support is available and encouraged through house meetings.
+The Service League of San Mateo County has provided safe, affordable and nurturing Hope House transitional housing for the past three decades.
+We operate five, six-bed homes located in residential settings, throughout Redwood City.
+Our homes are alcohol and drug free and provide residents an opportunity to get back on their feet while they work towards their goals.
+Additionally, case management services are offered as part of the transitional housing program.
+Peer support is also available and encouraged through weekly house meeting sessions.

-One of the benefits of joining a sisterhood of like-minded individuals, is being able to share your daily challenges and accomplishments with others who understand.
+One of the benefits of joining a sisterhood or brotherhood of like-minded individuals, is being able to share your daily challenges and accomplishments with others who understand.

 How To Qualify

 All residents must be working and or/enrolled in a vocational or other training program while living in the program (exceptions for clients with some disabilities)

 Some residents may be required to participate in out-patient or day treatment programs or counseling while living in our homes

 Attendance at weekly house meetings

 Motivated to make positive changes in your life

 Willing to follow the guidelines of the transitional program

 Must be 18 years or older